Apache Kafka

 and password

-of the Kafka cluster admin user.
+of the Apache Kafka cluster admin user.

 ) are disabled, thus preventing any external incoming connection.

-Nevertheless, it is still possible to run a command from within the Kafka cluster using the internal listeners in place of the external ones.
+Nevertheless, it is still possible to run a command from within the Apache Kafka cluster using the internal listeners in place of the external ones.

 The internal endpoints can be constructed by replacing the 19092